deepkashiwa20/DL-Traff-Grid/README.md

-VLUC: A Benchmark for Video-Like Urban Computing on Citywide Crowd and Traffic Prediction
+DeepCrowd: A Deep Model for Large-Scale Citywide Crowd Density and Flow Prediction